 The Library Director uses professional judgment and expertise, enhanced by an understanding of the needs of residents of all ages within our community, to select materials.
 Reviews, standard lists of basic works, and recommendations from professional journals are used in the selection process.

 Materials added to the library collection should meet high standards of quality.
-Factors to be considered include accuracy and authoritativeness, effective expression, significance of subject, current usefulness, interest, permanent value and cost.
+Factors to be considered include accuracy and authoritativeness, effective expression, the significance of the subject, current usefulness, interest, permanent value, and cost.
 Relevance to the reading public and to the existing collection will also be considered.
 The public may also make recommendations, and these recommendations will receive careful consideration in terms of overall objectives and the existing book collections.

 Each item should be appraised as a creative unified whole, with consideration for the purpose of the item.
-Works which do not meet all of the standards, but which are of great interest, may be purchased to meet a strong, even if temporary, need.
+Works that do not meet all of the standards, but which are of great interest, may be purchased to meet a strong, even if temporary, need.